DyogenIBENS/Agora/README.md

-AGORA stands for “Algorithm for Gene Order Reconstruction in Ancestors” and was developed by Matthieu Muffato during his PhD (2007-2010) in the DYOGEN Laboratory at the Ecole normale supérieure in Paris.
+AGORA stands for “Algorithm for Gene Order Reconstruction in Ancestors” and was developed by Matthieu Muffato in the DYOGEN Laboratory at the Ecole normale supérieure in Paris.